 - This spells out your wishes concerning how your assets will pass at your death.
 It does not affect all assets.
 For example, it has no effect on:

-- Property which is jointly titled by a deed.
+- Property that is jointly titled by a deed.

-- Retirement, 401(k) or IRA benefits which pass per a beneficiary designation form.
+- Retirement, 401(k), or IRA benefits that pass per a beneficiary designation form.